 Imagine books as transformed trees.
 Some live only for a year, others for ten years, some stay alive during centuries.
 What would a graft of one of those trees look like?

 ‘Grafting trees’ takes quotes about trees from existing works.
 Depending on the circumstances, these grafts grow fast or slow.
 In this work each graft is defined by its gardener, who is present with a short biography scraped from Wikipedia.
+A graft is done by replacing a random noun by its definition in Wordnet.
+This grafting method is inspired by Oulipo’s constraint of Littérature définitionnelle.
 The graft grows during three following seasons.
 The growth is indicated in bold.
 The speed of the growth is dependent on the presence of the nouns in Wordnet.